-- This model is extensively used by practitioners. - The BDT short rate process is the lognormal binomial interest rate process described on pp. 942ff.^b - The volatility structure is given by the market. - From it, the short rate volatilities (thus v_i) are determined together with r_i .
+- This model is extensively used by practitioners. - The BDT short rate process is the lognormal binomial interest rate process described on pp. 1024ff.^b - The volatility structure^c is given by the market. - From it, the short rate volatilities (thus v_i) are determined together with the baseline rates r_i .